Cosmian/kms/documentation/docs/cli.md

 # Enclave

-If the server is running inside an enclave, you can and you should check its trustworthiness.
+If the server is running inside an enclave, you can, and you should check its trustworthiness.
 See [saas](saas.md) for more details.

 To do so: